tylim88/Crypto-Symbol/README.md

 ## Breaking change

-version 2.0.0 is not compatible with version 1, 2.0 api is now much simpler and easier to use, the pairs object now comes with typescript const assertion (narrowing the types).
+version 3.0.0 is not compatible with version 2.0, 3.0 slightly improve the api

 ## Installation